shinsaku417/tap-repo/README.md

 ##Screenshots @ [http://shinuesugi.com/#tap-pro](http://shinuesugi.com/#tap-pro)

+##This game contains scenes with rapidly changing colors.
+Please take caution if you are affected by epilepsy

 ##Gameplay
 * Increase the score by tapping on the side that says "Tap"
 * Tap left when background is white, tap right when background is black